ericiussecurity/Vendor_Security/README.md

 This repository is intended to give you tools to engage vendors—particularly SaaS vendors—about their security before agreeing to purchase their product.

 There are three components:
-1. Vendor Review Process – Steps to take/consider while evaluating a vendor during procurement.
+1. Vendor Review Process (This page) – Steps to take/consider while evaluating a vendor during procurement
-2. Vendor Security Questionnaire – Questions you can use to gather information on a vendor as a document that you can send to vendors
+2. [Vendor Security Questionnaire](/DOCX/) – Questions you can use to gather information on a vendor as a document that you can send to vendors
-3. Vendor Security Questionnaire Answers – The “answer key” to the questionnaire, intending to give you a foundation for evaluating your vendors’ responses.
+3. [Vendor Security Questionnaire Answers](/DOCX/) – The “answer key” to the questionnaire, intending to give you a foundation for evaluating your vendors’ responses.

 This project is not intended to be all inclusive.
 You may need to add or remove questions to match your needs.